Library and Research Instruction

 - Provide the assignment handout and the class syllabus.
 Both are used by librarians for collaborating with your and preparing the session.

 - 20-30 minute Zoom instruction (asynchronous or synchronous) and a librarian embedded in a Canvas discussion board to support research related to the project.

 - 20-30 minute Zoom instruction (asynchronous or synchronous) and a specialized Libguide for the assignment.

 - Specialized Libguide for the assignment and and a librarian embedded in a Canvas discussion board to support research related to the project.

 How to use this form

-- Find your preferred dates.
+- Find your time